adumrewal/role-based-login-architecture/README.md

-# Login and User Role Architecture in Flutter
+# Login and User Role Based Authentication Architecture in Flutter using Firebase
 **Efficient state management and navigation for apps with specific home screens for various user roles.**

 Many times when working on an app we come across the following scenario: